realJema/Hotel-Management/Hotel management(notes).md

 #### #2
 Finally, the last main problem that revenue management helps hotels overcome, is the issue that whenever your hotel's going to be full, `someone will cancel`.

+### Revenue Management Process
+#### Demand Optimization and Demand Data
+1. Data Collection
+2. Data Aggregation
+3. Data Analysis
+4. Forecasting
+5. Decisions
+6. Distrubution

+#### Where to Find Data
+Key Performance Indicators (KPI)

+### Forecasting
+Forecasting is in some ways predicting what will happen in the future.  now that we have our unconstrained demand forecast, what do we do with it?
+Well, we try to limit the peaks and fill the valleys.
+In other words, we identify the days where we have too much demand and need to turn away some requests and we identify the days where we don't have enough demand.
+Our unconstrained demand forecast shows us clearly the days where we expect to have to turn people away anyway.
+And where it's not too late to do anything about that day already.
+These are the days where we need to consider a restriction such as a minimum length of stay of two nights.

+As fewer and fewer rooms are available, the revenue manager can go up the rates ladder until the house level is reached.
+Meaning all rates and channels are subject to a minimum length of stay restriction.
+Only when there is still too much demand, should a revenue manager finally close out.

+> ### A revenue manager can not, I repeat, cannot generate demand by dropping the price.

+Dynamic pricing and availability controls are the two main levers that the revenue manager has in his or her hands directly.
+Dynamic pricing is an important tool in the revenue manager's kit, but changing the price is not enough to earn the title of revenue manager.
+You also has to know when and when not to use availability control.

+#### Criticisms of revenue management
+Revenue management is, as the name implies, focused on revenue maximization, not profit maximization

+the more often that you're sold out actually, the greater opportunity you have to increase your revenue.